-Courtesy toward opposing team members, judges, tournament officials, coaches and one's own team members is expected of all participants.
+Courtesy toward opposing team members, judges, tournament officials, coaches and one's own team members is expected of all students and coaches.
 Courtesy toward the court, opposing counsel, witnesses, and the law is expected throughout all sanctioned tournaments.

 Rule 6.3 Abiding by rules.